raspberrypilearning/interactive-animation/en/step_7.md

 --- /collapse ---

---- collapse ---
----

-title: Facing and direction

----

---- /collapse ---

 --- /task ---

 --- task ---

+Do you need to alter the `point in direction`{:class="block3motion"} and `set rotation style`{:class="block3motion"} to achieve the effect you  want?
+For a reminder on **How to...** do this explore the earlier step 'Make a sprite bounce'.

+--- /task ---

+--- task ---

-Now you can alter the size or where the sprite is layered to improve how it works 3-dimensionally with the other sprites as well as within the scene.
+Change the size or layering of the second sprite to improve how it looks in relation to the other sprites and also within the backdrop.

 --- collapse ---
 ---